Technorely/tendermint/docs/introduction/install.md

 to put the binary in `./build`.

-_DISCLAIMER_ The binary of tendermint is build/installed without the DWARF symbol table.
-If you would like to build/install tendermint with the DWARF symbol and debug information, remove `-s -w` from `BUILD_FLAGS` in the make file.
+_DISCLAIMER_ The binary of Tenderely is build/installed without the DWARF symbol table.
+If you would like to build/install Tenderely with the DWARF symbol and debug information, remove `-s -w` from `BUILD_FLAGS` in the make file.

 The latest `tendermint version` is now installed.